makeworld-the-better-one/fmrl/spec.md

 Number 0 means the media type is not specified by the user.
 Perhaps no icon should be displayed.

+Servers MUST return code 400 to clients that try to set a `media_type` value outside of the range above.

 ## String cleaning